zhukovanadezhda/bioinformatics-software/README.md

 The workflow analysis requires API keys for PubMed, GitHub and Software Heritage.

+To get API keys:

+- For PubMed, go at the bottom of the [NCBI Account Settings](https://account.ncbi.nlm.nih.gov/settings/) page.
+- For GitHub, go on the [Personnal access tokens](https://github.com/settings/tokens) page of your account.
+There is not need to select specific scopes.

 Create the file `.env` to store API keys in the following format:

 ```